miradam/contrail-wiki/doc/api-configuration.md

 ```

 ### CPE
+A compute node equitped with vrouter can be configured as a CPE device and deployed at customer's premise.
+Customer can connect a subnet directly to the compute node or a local router to the compute node.

+#### Create physical router
-* Create a CPE type of physical router based on vrouter default-global-system-config:cpe-acme.
+Create a CPE type of physical router based on vrouter default-global-system-config:cpe-acme.
 ```
 gsc = vnc.global_system_config_read(
         fq_name = ['default-global-system-config'])